Point of Sale

 Restaurant reservation software can easily solve the issue of crowded waiting areas by moving the experience online.
 With reservation software or dedicated waitlist apps, guests can add themselves to a restaurant’s waitlist remotely, allowing them to wait for an open table in their home, car, or another area.

-By this point in the pandemic, it’s become clear that there will be no grand reopening for restaurants.
-Though every state and province has issued different rules for reopening, most have put caps on capacity to better allow for physical distancing.
+Though every state and province has issued different rules for reopening, some have put caps on capacity to better allow for physical distancing.
 For restaurants that are used to packed dining rooms, this presents a new challenge of how to monitor capacity and avoid exceeding these limits.

 One of the biggest benefits of restaurant reservation software is that it gives you a precise way to monitor venue capacity.
 For instance, most reservation software has tools like flow control that allow you to manage the number of covers or parties that can book reservations at a given time.